sharepointoscar/devopsoscar.github.io/_posts/2019-04-22-using-tekton-pipelines-in-jenkins-x-part-1.md

 > $ jx import .
 {% endhighlight %}

-## Choosing Tekton or Static Jenkins Pipelines Per App
-If you are importing an app, and have a mix of static and serverless topologies.
-You can disable the Tekton pipelines for a given app by modifying the chart for that app and changing the following:

-{% highlight yaml %}

-    knativeDeploy: false
-{% endhighlight %}

 A lot happens when I do this, amongst other things, the Helm Charts are added to my Github repository so that moving forward, my app is versioned and deployed using Helm.
 Jenkins X also detects the language I am using, and it then selects a [Build Pack](https://jenkins-x.io/architecture/build-packs/), in my case it is the NodeJS one.

 ## First Time Pipeline Run